Therapy for Entrepreneurs

-Starting, running and growing your own business can be full of rewards and full of stress associated with the risks involved.
-The pace can be relentless and isolating.
-A recent Gallup-Healthways survey found that entrepreneurs report being worried and/or stressed at significantly higher rates than other types of workers.
+Starting, running, and growing your own business can be deeply rewarding — and relentlessly stressful.
+The pace is often brutal, the future uncertain, and the weight of decisions falls squarely on your shoulders.
+A Gallup-Healthways survey found that entrepreneurs report worry and stress at significantly higher rates than other workers.

 Symptoms of depression and anxiety worsen when we feel alone.
 Although it may seem counterintuitive or even taboo to acknowledge fears and weaknesses, chances are you aren’t fooling anyone anyway.
 Cultivating relationships in which you can be genuine and authentic will help you feel grounded and supported.